What is Nutritional Pharmacology?

 Another flavonoid called apigenin is found in fruits and vegetables such as parsley, onions, oranges, tea, wheat sprouts, and hemp has been shown to possess remarkable anti-inflammatory, antioxidant, and anti-carcinogenic properties.

-Cannabinoids & Wellness
+Hemp Compounds & Wellness

-Cannabinoids are becoming vital tools in the fight against disease – but even more important is their value in maintaining health.
+Activated Hemp Compounds are becoming vital tools in the fight against disease – but even more important is their value in maintaining health.
 This is especially true for middle-aged or senior pets.
 Modern advances in canine nutrition, medication, and therapies mean dogs are now living longer than ever.
 However, that often means that they are living longer with health issues.

 Therapeutic Hemp Products for Your Pet

 Several companies now offer hemp products for pets.
 The pioneer in the field of safe, legal hemp products for pets is Canna-Pet®.
 Canna-Pet products contain over two dozen compounds, terpenes, and flavonoids – through their exclusive use of whole-plant extracts.

 Canna-Pet® is the only hemp brand for pets recognized by the United States Patent and Trademark Office, and that is why customers should look for the ® Registered Mark on our goods.

 When you are purchasing hemp products for your pet, remember that a safe and effective hemp product should:

 - Be produced using whole plant CO2 extracts